aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/picturebulletvalue/_index.md

 ### getImageData() {#getImageData--}

+<b>@deprecated.</b> Please use the 'imageData' property instead.
 Gets and sets image data of the bullet.

 ```javascript
 getImageData() : Uint8Array;